Skip to main content

 For most Filipino passport holders in Dubai, travelling to Thailand is refreshingly straightforward thanks to the visa exemption.
 But whether you have a question about your specific situation, need help with an extended stay, or want assistance planning a Thailand trip that combines multiple destinations and activities, OraVisa is here to help.
 Our Dubai-based team has extensive experience supporting the Filipino community with Thailand travel and visa questions.

-• Free eligibility confirmation — we verify that your passport qualifies for the visa exemption and that your travel dates fall within the 30-day window
+• Free eligibility confirmation — we verify that your passport qualifies for the visa exemption and that your travel dates fall within the visa-exempt window (currently 60 days)

-• Tourist Visa applications for extended stays — if you need more than 30 days, we handle the full application to the Royal Thai Embassy in Abu Dhabi on your behalf
+• Tourist Visa applications for extended stays — if you need to stay beyond the visa-exempt period (currently 60 days), we handle the full application to the Royal Thai Embassy in Abu Dhabi on your behalf

 • Entry requirements checklist — we provide a personalised pre-departure checklist so you have every document ready for Thai immigration